-The third Davis (DD-395) was launched 30 July 1938 by Bath Iron Works, Bath, Maine; sponsored by Miss E. Davis, granddaughter of Rear Admiral Davis; and commissioned 9 November 1938, Commander T. D. Carr in command.
+The third Davis (DD-395) was laid down on 28 July 1936 at Bath, Maine, by the Bath Iron Works Corp.; launched on 30 July 1938; sponsored by Miss E. Davis, granddaughter of the late Rear Adm.
+Davis; and commissioned on 9 November 1938, Cmdr.
+T. Dewitt Carr in command.

 Davis was assigned to Neutrality Patrol in the North Atlantic after war broke out in Europe 1 September 1939.
 On 13 November she sailed from Boston for Galveston, Tex., from which she patrolled in the Gulf of Mexico and conducted training exercises until clearing for patrol duty on the west coast between 11 March 1940 and 26 April 1941.
 She returned to the Caribbean for patrol and escort duty.